Health Equity

 APOYO: Amigos Atléticos

-A youth project to foster connection and resiliency after isolation from COVID-19, building healthy habits and relationships with new friends through fitness.
+A youth project to help build connection and resiliency after isolation from COVID-19.
+Creating healthy habits and relationships with new friends through fitness.
 All sessions are free of charge.
+This project ended May 31, 2023.
+There are plans for the program to start again in the fall.

 Register for the program here